chen-bioinfo/DualMPNN/README.md

 # DualMPNN
-Harnessing structural alignment templates for protein sequence recovery using Dual-stream MPNNs
+This is the official implement of **DualMPNN**, which harnesses structural alignment templates for protein sequence recovery using Dual-stream MPNNs.

+# Setup